 4K - Ultra high definition.
 All resolutions are based on 4K.
 Choose 4K if your raw materials are also in 4K and you want the best video quality.
 Keep in mind that your video will take longer to process and will produce a larger file size.

-This is where you can set other destinations for your video.
-Click on as many export destinations as you need.
+This is also where you can set other destinations for your video.
+Click as many export destinations as you wish.

-A popup window will appear to connect you to the service you select.
-After you have connected to that service, you will be able to select it as an export destination.
+A pop-up window will appear to connect you to the service you select.
+After you’ve connected to the service, you’ll be able to select it as an export destination.

 You can export to many destinations at once.

 First, you have the option to set the finished video to be public or private on WeVideo.
 To access a private video, you must be the owner of the video and logged in to your WeVideo account before clicking the WeVideo URL.
 The WeVideo URL will not work otherwise.

 Let's say you want to publish your video to YouTube.